larsondg2000/SEC-10K-and-10Q-Reports/README.md

 - SEC Developer Resources: https://www.sec.gov/developer

 ## Overview
-The program gets 10-K, 10-Q, or 8-K reports from the SEC database for a selected stock.
-The user inputs the selected stock ticker and the report type.
-For the 10-K and 10-Q reports, the user can select the number of reports and a pdf file will be created.
-The 8-K report will extract the exhibit 99.1 link from the report (if it exists) and create a pdf file.
-The exhibit 99.1 will contain company press releases including the quarterly and annual report press releases.
-It also will contain press releases from other major events.
+The program creates 10-K, 10-Q, or 8-K exhibit 99.1 pdf files using data from the SEC database (EDGAR).
+The user inputs a stock ticker, the report type, and the number of reports desired.
+For the 10-K and 10-Q reports, the selected the number of reports will be converted from an HTML webpage to a pdf file.
+The 8-K report will extract the exhibit 99.1 hyperlink from the report (if it exists) and create a pdf file.
+The pdf files are automatically saved to an output folder.

 ## Terms